Lecrapouille/gdcef/demos/README.md

 ## Compile demos

-You can run demos directly if you have already compiled gdCEF (`cd .. && /build.py`).
+You can run demos directly if you have already compiled gdCEF (`python3 build.py` from the project root).
 Otherwise, you can add the folder `cef_artifacts` and its content from [GitHub releases](https://github.com/Lecrapouille/gdcef/releases) in each demo folder.
 No extra command line is needed.

 ![cef_artifacts](../doc/pics/cef_artifacts.png)